JrVerbiest/jrverbiest.github.io/README.md

   Responsible for:

   - Formulation of technical solutions;
-  - communication with customers and coordination of technicians, partners, colleagues and suppliers involved in the project;
+  - Communication with customers and coordination of technicians, partners, colleagues and suppliers involved in the project;
-  - providing input for technical specifications, requirements and documentation.
+  - Providing input for technical specifications, requirements and documentation.

 - **Senior Electronic Engineer** @ Bruker microCT & Bruker Biospin - Full-time